aieng-lab/llm-voicechat-demo/README.md

    - "Ich höre zu ...": The program is ready to record a voice query.
    - "Ich überlege was ich antworte ...": The query is being processed.

-Once everything is loaded, you can start the program by pressing on the "Starte Gespräch" button.
+Once everything is loaded, you can start the program by pressing on the "Starte neues Gespräch" button.

 The program will not record until "Ich höre zu ..." is shown, that's when you can query.

-"Beende Gespräch" button will reset all parameters and take the program back to "Ich shclafe ..." state.
+"Beende Antwort" button will stop the current answer, but keeps the current chat history including the stopped answer.
+Use the "Starte neues Gespräch" button to start a new conversation with a cleaned chat history.

 Everything must be closed from terminals.